mariolukas/FabScanPi-Server/docs/software.md

 **Table settings**

 In this section you can change the turntable settings.
-The radius of the turntable is in millimetres (mm).
+The radius of the turntable is in millimeters (mm).
 In the default case the motor is set to 1/16 step mode.
 A motor with 200 steps per turn can then perform 3200 steps.
+Radius is the radius of the turntable in millimeters (mm).
     "process_numbers": 4,
     "turntable": {
         "steps": 3200,